American-Institutes-for-Research/data-story-template/doc-site-src/docs/features/link-on-top.md

 4. Done.
 You can scroll the page down a bit to show the top navigation, then click the link you just added.
 It will scroll to the element that you specified.

 ![Image of HTML page](/img/tutorial/nav-new-link.png)

+## Edit existing ones

+1. You can change the displayed name of the link in the same place in the `/template/assets/js/scroll.js` file.
+2. To change the anchored position, in the HTML file, cut the corresponding anchor ID and add it to a different element that it needs to scroll to.